-The CSC completed review of the June 2023 IANA Naming Function Performance Report and finds that PTI’s performance for the month was:
+The CSC completed review of the July 2023 IANA Naming Function Performance Report and finds that PTI’s performance for the month was:

-Excellent – PTI’s performance over June 2023 was 100%.
-PTI met all 64 of the currently defined thresholds.
-The current list of thresholds is included in PTI’s performance report.
+Satisfactory – PTI met the service level agreement for 98.3% of defined metrics.

+This was due to missing the SLA of: Technical Check (Retest) - Routine (Technical).

+The missed SLA has been satisfactorily explained by PTI and the CSC has determined that these exceptions were no cause for concern.
+No persistent problems were identified and not further action is needed.

 Metrics that the CSC is tracking closely